Never heard of harissa sauce… maybe you’ve heard of harissa paste? Well, if you enjoy spicy food, meet your new best friend!

 Good knife – Global is my favorite!
 They are worth the price, I promise.
 I am kind of obsessed with them and store them tucked away so no one else can use them.
 Including hubby.
 Hands off my good stuff!

-If you like Harissa Sauce, then you’ll like these other spicy recipes:
+You’ll like these other spicy recipes:

 - Bacon Wrapped Jalapeno Popper Chicken